markharrison/CanvasUIMark/markjscanvasui.md

 8. **Testing**: Test with keyboard, mouse, and gamepad if possible

 ## Troubleshooting

+### Controls not responding to input

+**Most Common Issue:** Missing or incorrect input handler setup.

+MarkJSCanvasUI requires an external input handler.
+Ensure you:

+1. Install the input handler: `npm install @markharrison/markjsinput`
+2. Import it correctly: `import { MarkJSInput } from '@markharrison/markjsinput';`
+3. Create an instance: `const input = new MarkJSInput(canvas);`
+4. Pass it to MarkJSCanvasUI: `const ui = new MarkJSCanvasUI(canvas, { input });`

+If controls still don't respond, check the browser console for input-related errors.

 ### Mouse clicks not registering correctly when canvas is scaled